sahani-deriv/flutter-deriv-packages-1/packages/deriv_web_view/README.md

 })
 ```

-- `redirectPath` is the path to a page that needs authorization to be open, this path will be provide by `BE` team.
+- `redirectPath` is the path to a page that needs authorization to be open, this path will be provide by `Front-End` team.

 ```
 error404: '/404'